coreos/docs/running-coreos/cloud-providers/vultr/index.md

 initrd ${base-url}/coreos_production_pxe_image.cpio.gz
 boot
 ```
-Make sure to replace `YOUR_PUBLIC_KEY_HERE` with your actual public key.
+Make sure to replace `YOUR_PUBLIC_KEY_HERE` with your actual public key, it will begin with "ssh-rsa...".

 Additional reading can be found at [Booting CoreOS with iPXE](http://coreos.com/docs/running-coreos/bare-metal/booting-with-ipxe/) and [Embedded scripts for iPXE](http://ipxe.org/embed).

 ## Getting CoreOS running

-Once you received the email indicating the VPS was ready, click "Manage" for that VPS.
-Under "Server Actions" Click on "View Console" which will open a new window, and show the iPXE command line prompt.
+Once you have received the email indicating the VPS is ready, click "Manage" for that VPS in your Vultr account area.
+Under "Server Actions" Click on "View Console" which will open a new window, and show the iPXE command prompt.

 Type the following commands: